 According to the National Observer, PostMedia is in a downward spiral.
 After Postmedia announced a $1.4M loss for the last quarter of 2018, Paul Godfrey stepped down as CEO of the Postmedia Network and was replaced by Andrew MacLeod as of 1/10/2019.
 Godfrey will remain as executive chair.
 Godfrey was also criticized for cutting 800 full-time jobs across Postmedia in 2016 while earning an annual salary of $1.7 million.
 For a list of directors and upper management, please see here.

 Analysis / Bias

-In review, the Calgary Sun reports local news with minimal to moderate bias in wording such as this: Calgary mom charged with assaulting child while livestreaming video game.
-The Sun also re-publishes articles from credible sources such as the Associated Press, however, they poorly source their news and when they do, they utilize their flagship publication the Toronto Sun and rarely use hyperlinks.
-Further, The Sun also publishes their daily Sunshine Girls section, which is adapted from British tabloids.
+In review, the Calgary Sun reports local news with minimal to moderate bias in wording such as this: Calgary mom charged with assaulting a child while livestreaming video game.
+The Sun also re-publishes articles from credible sources such as the Associated Press; however, they poorly source their news.
+When they do, they utilize their flagship publication, the Toronto Sun, and rarely use hyperlinks.
+Further, The Sun also publishes its daily Sunshine Girls section, adapted from British tabloids.